 - 1 tablespoon baking powder

-- Use 2 cups of self-rising flour or combine 2 cups AP flour, 1 tablespoon baking powder, ยฝ teaspoon baking soda, and ยฝ teaspoon salt.
+- Use 2 cups of self-rising flour, or make your own by combining 2 cups of all-purpose flour, 1 tablespoon of baking powder, and ½ teaspoon of salt.

 Recipe Notes